OPEC sees more balanced oil market in 2016

 World oil demand growth should outpace any increase in oil supply from non-OPEC sources and ultra-light oils such as condensate, increasing consumption of OPEC crude, it said.

-"This would imply an improvement towards a more balanced market," OPEC's in-house economists said in the report.
+"This would imply an improvement toward a more balanced market," OPEC's in-house economists said in the report.

 OPEC has increased production sharply over the last year as its most powerful member, Saudi Arabia, and other core producers in the Middle East Gulf attempt to build market share, leading to higher inventories worldwide.